santhosh18-M/DeepFake-Identifier/README.md

-# 🧠 DeepFake Identifier (AI vs Real Image Classifier)
+# DeepFake Identifier (AI vs Real Image Classifier)

 This project is a **Deep Learning-based Image Classifier** that detects whether an image is:

-- 🖼️ Real Image
+- Real Image
-- 🤖 AI Generated Image
+- AI Generated Image

 The model is built using **PyTorch** and deployed using **Streamlit**.

 ---

-## 🚀 Features
+## Features

 - Upload JPG, JPEG, PNG, JFIF images
 - Predict whether image is AI-generated or real
-- Displays prediction with confidence score
+- Displays prediction
 - Simple and clean Streamlit UI

 ---

-## 🏗️ Model Details
+## Model Details

 - Custom CNN Architecture
 - 3 Convolutional Layers